JVNY Banner top

 Co-Concertmaster

-Allyson Tomsky, has been playing the violin since the age of four, and has been a student of Mr. Braude since the age of 9.
+Allyson Tomsky, is an active freelance musician and chamber music artist in NYC.
+She has been playing the violin since the age of four, and studied with Arik Braude since the age of 9.
+Allyson has played in the Orchestra of St. Lukes, the Strathmere Orchestra and the Scandia Orchestra.
 In the fall 2010, Allyson appeared as a soloist with the Mainz Kammerorchester in a series of concerts in Germany, for which she received some stunning reviews.
-She has served as concertmaster of the Mannes Philharmonic and New York Youth Symphony, among others.
+She has served as concertmaster of the Mannes Philharmonic and the New York Youth Symphony, among others.
 In 2007, she appeared on national television as part of the PBS series "From the Top at Carnegie Hall," collaborating with pianist Christopher O'Riley.
 Allyson has also soloed with the Mannes Philharmonic and Ambler Symphony Orchestra as the winner of their concerto competitions.
-Every Summer since 2007, Allyson has been a part of the "Jeunes Virtuoses de New York," and has performed in numerous concerts throughout the French Alps.
-In 2009, Allyson performed in France as a soloist with the Fetes musicales de Savoie festival orchestra, playing Introduction and Rondo Capriccioso by Saint-Saens.
-She has participated in music festivals such as Music@Menlo, the Killington Music Festival, Green Mountain Chamber Music Festival, InterHarmony International Music Festival, and Bowdoin International Music Festival.
-Her chamber music coaches have included David Finckel, Wu Han, Lawrence Dutton, David Ying, and Lewis Kaplan, among others.
-She has been a first violinist of the Juilliard Orchestra, and has performed in Avery Fisher Hall and Carnegie Hall under the direction of James DePreist, Nicholas McGegan, Alan Gilbert, and Michael Tilson Thomas.
+Since 2007, Allyson has performed frequently throughout the French Alps as a co-concertmaster of the "Jeunes Virtuoses de New York".
+In 2009, Ms. Tomsky performed as a soloist with the Fetes Musicales de Savoie Orchestra, playing "Introduction and Rondo Capriccioso" by Saint-Saens.
+She has participated in music festivals such as Music@Menlo, the Killington Music Festival, Green Mountain Chamber Music Festival, Interharmony International Music Festival and Bowdoin International Music Festival.
+Her chamber music coaches haved included David Finckel, Wu Han, Laurence Dutton, David Ying, and Lewis Kaplan among others.
+She has been a first violinist of the Juilliard Orchestra and has performed in Avery Fisher Hall and Carnegie Hall under the direction of James DePreist, Nicholas McGegan, Alan Gilbert and Michael Tilson Thomas.
 She has attended the Juilliard School where she was a student of Lewis Kaplan.
 Allyson has been a member of JVNY since 2007.

 Justyna Jara, violin